skburg/sentiment-analysis/README.md

 # sentiment-analysis
 This is a classifier to predict whether a movie review is positive or negative

-This was my capstone project for the Advanced Machine Learning course at UW.

 This was my capstone project for the Advanced Machine Learning class in the Machine Learning Certificate Program at the University of Washington - Professional and Continuing Education

 Spencer K'Burg